 Winter is almost behind us and Spring is well and truly on its way! 🌼

-And as the flowers begin to bloom and the days get a little longer, there are plenty of great events and fun things to do in the UK in March.
-From historical celebrations to the return of the UK’s iconic drinks festivals – there’s lots to look forward to this month.
+As the days get a little longer, there are plenty of great events and fun things to do in the UK in March.
+From annual celebrations to epic live music – there’s a lot to look forward to this month.

 Discover our top things to do in the UK in March below.